 I actually trimmed the sides of the mats and cut the center with the angled mat cutter.
 My utility knife wasn’t sharp enough so I just used the mat cutter and it worked just perfectly.

 When you begin cutting the center opening, make sure that the blade faces in, toward where the picture will sit so that you get the beautiful bevel you want.
 I drew out my straight line, then lined up my level to run the mat cutter along for a super straight line.

 Make sure that when you’re cutting the corners of the opening, go just a little further than you think you should, like 1/16″-1/8″ over so that you get a nice crisp edge without little paper ‘boogers’.

 Put the picture in the opening, close up the frames and you’re done!
 See wasn’t that easy!

-Next week I'll be finishing the Raised Garden Beds so I can FINALLY share the final product with you (if all goes according to plan) so wish me luck and keep an eye out for part 2 of the raised garden beds!
+Next week I’ll be finishing the Raised Garden Beds.
+So, I can FINALLY share the final product with you (if all goes according to plan).
+Well wish me luck and keep an eye out for part 2 of the raised garden beds!